moha21114j/osl-sign-language-recognition/README.md

 ## Overview
-Jissr-OM project presents an Omani Sign Language (OSL) recognition system developed as a Final Year Project.
+JISSR-OM project presents an Omani Sign Language (OSL) recognition system developed as a Final Year Project.
 The system translates sign language gestures into textual output using a deep learning pipeline.

 The model combines Spatial-Temporal Graph Convolutional Networks (ST-GCN) for pose-based feature extraction with a sequence-to-sequence transformer model (mT5) for translation.